Accelerated Second Degree

-The Second Bachelor's Degree Sequence (SBN) is for students who have a baccalaureate degree in another field and a minimum undergraduate GPA of 3.00.
-Students with an awarded Bachelor's degree in a non-nursing field and who have completed all the nursing pre-requisite courses may be considered for admission into the Second Bachelor's Degree sequence; upon completion, students will earn a second bachelor's degree.
+The Accelerated Second Bachelor's Degree Sequence (SBN) is for students who have a baccalaureate degree in another field and a minimum undergraduate GPA of 3.00.
+Students with a Bachelor's degree in a non-nursing field and who have completed all the nursing pre-requisite courses may be considered for admission into the Accelerated Second Bachelor's Degree sequence; upon completion, students will earn a second bachelor's degree.
 This is a full-time limited access program, as mandated by the state, and is structured sequentially.
 Admission is competitive.

 Undergraduate Admission to the College of Nursing is a limited access program and uses selective criteria for the admission of students.
 Any student who applies to the undergraduate program at the College of Nursing is initially coded as “pre-nursing” prior to official acceptance to the College of Nursing.
 Admissions are determined on the basis of availability of sufficient qualified faculty, laboratory and classroom facilities, and clinical teaching resources.
 Final admission to all nursing programs is conditional upon passing a Level 2 background check.
 See the Important Notification below for complete details.
-The background check must be completed at the applicant's expense in accordance with the College of Nursing policy and procedures on background checks and drug screening.
+If offered admission, the background check must be completed at the applicant's expense by the established deadline in accordance with the College of Nursing policy and procedures on background checks and drug screening.

 - Admission to the University of South Florida

 - Application to the College of Nursing prior to the published deadline for the intended term of entry

 - Completion of at least seven of the eight nursing pre-requisite courses by the published deadline for the intended term of entry (Note: Any outstanding nursing pre-requisites must be completed with a B or better by the program start date.)

-- Completion of first bachelor's degree, from a regionally accredited institution, by the published application deadline for the intended term of entry
+- Completion of first bachelor's degree, from a regionally accredited institution, by the program start date for the intended term of entry

 - Minimum 3.0 cumulative GPA on all undergraduate work

 Students must be admitted by the USF Tampa Undergraduate admissions office before they can submit their application to the College of Nursing (Students must have the USF Tampa Campus as the home campus).